conjurinc/apidocs/src/host_factory.list.md

-## List/Search [/api/authz/{account}/resources/layer{?search,limit,offset,acting_as}]
+## List/Search [/api/authz/{account}/resources/host_factory{?search,limit,offset,acting_as}]

-### List or search for layers [GET]
+### List or search for host factories [GET]

-Lists all layers the calling identity has `read` privilege on.
+Lists all host factories the calling identity has `read` privilege on.

 You can switch the role to act as with the `acting_as` parameter.

-Run a full-text search of the layers with the `search` parameter.
+Run a full-text search of the host factories with the `search` parameter.

-You can also limit, offset and shorten the resulting list.
+You can also limit and offset the resulting list.

 ---